Expergefactor/CS2-Suite/README.md

 _CS²-Suite_ is a Windows11 RTE workflow comprising of two complimentary applications: _CellStore_ and _CellSearch_.
 It is a private endeavour & has no endorsement from any organisation or affiliation with any commercial enterprise.

-_CellStore_ is a data management system, converting raw Group2000 LimaCM data into a compact 'serving cell'  database. _CellSearch_ will be a _CellStore_ query utility providing clinical mapping of _CellStore_ data.
+_CellStore_ is a data management system, converting raw Group2000 LimaCM data into a compact 'serving cell'  database. _CellSearch_ is a _CellStore_ query utility providing clinical mapping of _CellStore_ data.
 Its overall purpose is to answer fundamental questions: has this cell been measured before and, if so, where and when?

 Whether you need rapid access to a cell's known service area or you're researching a missing 3G cell, the _CS²-Suite_ instantly unlocks tens-of-millions of otherwise untapped measurments.
 Backfill missing data for your casework, paint that intelligence picture without leaving your desk, locate those devices that need finding!
 With the _CS²-Suite_ in your corner, you’re empowered to make rapid, dynamic interpretations to inform those critical operational decisions.